RadW2020/Huawei-HCNA-Cloud-Repo/Readme.md

 ##### I/O virtualization
 The VMM intercepts the client OSs'access requests on devices and uses software to simulate itself as the actual device.

+The front-end driver (blkfront) forwards data to the back-end driver (blkback) through the interfaces provided by the VMM.
+Using the back-end driver, VMs'data is processed in a time-division multi-channel manner.

+Discover a device:
+- The device information about all VMs is saved on the XenStore of Domain0.
+- The XenBus (a paravirtualization driver for Xen) on VMs communicates with the XenStore of Domain0 to obtainc device information.
+- The front-end driver for the device is loaded.

+Intercept device data:
+- The front-end device forwards data completely to the back-end driver through the interfaces provided by the VMM.
+- The back-end driver processes VM data on a time and channel basis.

+#### Storage virtualization
+Definition:
+- Logical layer storage from physical storage devices.
+- Admins adjust resources.
+- Centralization of storage devices.

+##### Raw Device + Logical Volume
+- Storage devices (SAN or local disks) are mounted on hosts.
+Is the most direct control method.
+Raw devices are divided into blocks of 1Gb.
+- Simple I/O paths and highest read & write peformance.
+- No support for advanced services.

+##### Storage Device Virtualization.
+- Advanced storage functions such as thin provisioning, snapshot, and linked clone.
+- Only for Huawei Advanced SAN and FusionStorage.

+##### Host storage virtualization + File System
+- Allows hosts to manage VM disk files through file system.
+- Support for heterogeneous storeage devices and servers.
+- Rich advanced functions, independent of hardware devices.
+- Performance loss due to long I/O paths.

+#### Network Virtualization